aptend/typing-transformer-obsidian/README.md

 <p align="right"><strong>English</strong> | <a href="https://github.com/aptend/typing-transformer-obsidian/blob/main/README-CN.md">中文</a></p>

+---

 Typing Transformer is inspired by [Easy Typing](https://github.com/Yaozhuwa/easy-typing-obsidian), thanks to Easy Typing!

 Typing Transofrmer has clean internal rules, flexible configuration and allows users to have a customized auto-formatting experience as typing

+**Note: The implementation depends on CodeMirror6 and only works in non-legacy mode in Obsidian 0.13.8 or later**

 ## Configurable input conversion